deankoch/rasterbc_src/src_fids.knit.md

 Next we rasterize the contents, producing (for each combination of year, species, severity code) a numeric layer indicating the proportion of the area in each grid cell covered by a pest damage polygon (total size ??
 MB).
-This is a lot of processing: **expect the following chunk to take around 8 hours**.
+This is a lot of processing: **expect the following chunk to take around 8-12 hours to complete**.

 Note that `raster::removeTmpFiles` seems to not work in loops, and so there is a real possibility of filling up the default temp directory drive (with temporary '.gri' files) until it's full, even with large hard drives.
 To avoid